dczmer/davelab/_TODO.md

     + per-project dependency management and isolation (pyenv+pip, etc)
     + nix, flatpack, etc.

+- nix!:
+  * easy intro: using nix package manger for development:
+    + search and install packages in your profile
+    + make a devShell (but no packaging):
+      + dependency isolation
+      + aliases and commands, env vars, etc
+      + containers
+  * what is nixos all about?
+  * language and packaging primer and resources (not going to teach that here)

 - pet projects:
   * why linux is a good OS for development and learning
   * a bit of `make`